robmoore-i/ci-build-simulator/README.md

 - The created jobs are named after the given project (i.e. `sleeper` in `:sleeper:createJob`) and the given branch.
 If a job already exists for that combination, the job creation will fail with a descriptive error message.

+### Gradle plugin: Simulate Development

+Modifies source code for introducing some variety in the build.

+For example, running `./gradlew :sleeper:simulateDevelopment` will generate some code in the `sleeper` project.

+#### Assumptions made by the plugin

+- Test sources are written in Groovy, under the default groovy source set, `src/test/groovy`
+- There is a test source package `ci.build.simulator.<project-name>.stable`, which is where the
+  plugin will generate stable (non-flaky) tests.
+For example, `ci.build.simulator.sleeper.stable`.
+The `<project name>` is the name of the subdirectory of this repo, i.e. the value within the include statement in `settings.gradle.kts`.
+- Junit 5 is on the test classpath (i.e. `testImplementation("org.junit.jupiter:junit-jupiter:5.7.1")`)

 ## CodeDay Labs